jasonbayton/11ty/_src/blog/2017/04/what-is-mdm.md

 - The ability to find lost or stolen devices at a moment’s notice
 - ..and much more

-More than this, it helps the organisation to help the end user; tasks such as resetting the **PIN** or **password**, blocking the use of **dangerous applications** and **remotely wiping** a device (should it be necessary) are available at the push of a button; not only for MDM administrators, but via user portals users are able to do some of these functions themselves, meaning resolutions to issues historically complex and time consuming can be almost immediate and with or without the involvement of IT.
+More than this, it helps the organisation to help the end user; tasks such as resetting the **PIN** or **password**, blocking the use of **dangerous applications** and **remotely wiping** a device (should it be necessary) are available at the push of a button; not only for MDM administrators, but via user portals users are able to do some of these functions themselves, meaning resolutions to issues historically complex and time-consuming can be almost immediate and with or without the involvement of IT.

 Some configurations available to devices (where the OS supports them) include: